 Things like weather and crowds are also going to factor into the equation when determining the best time to go to Disney World.
-In general, Spring Break, summer, and holidays are going to be more crowded.
+In general, Spring Break, summer and holidays are going to be more crowded.
 This makes senses: Families plan vacations around kids’ school breaks.
 If you go during Spring Break or during summer, expect crowds.
 If you’re planning your trip based on when your kids do not have school, so is everyone else.
-In addition, Walt Disney World is currently celebrating their 50th Anniversary which means more people are visiting.
+In addition,

 I recommend taking a look at a Disney World crowd calendar when making your plans.
 They are easy to find online.
 I find the one at touringplans.com to be pretty accurate.
 Even if you’ve got zero flexibility on your dates, I recommend checking out a crowd calendar to help manage expectations.
 Bigger crowds=more time spent waiting in lines.